Shreyassatre/Vehical-data-extraction/README.md

 # Vehical Information Extraction and Information Parsing from Image

-This project involves extracting and parsing important information from images using two OCR methods: Tesseract and EasyOCR.
+This project involves extracting and parsing important information from images by image preprocessing and using two OCR methods: Tesseract and EasyOCR.
 The extracted text from both methods is then processed using a large language model (LLM) to extract relevant details such as registration number, registration date, manufacturing date, chassis number, engine number, and name.
 The results are saved in a CSV file.

 Python Colab Notebook : https://colab.research.google.com/drive/1INlE874qixhAh4k28UI5yZnD-ohHs0Rk?usp=sharing

 (Note: Create new folder called 'data' in colab files and upload all dataset images into it.)

 ## Table of Contents